January 30, 2019

 Lost Wages and Lost Earning Capacity

-Key Considerations Relating to Slip and Fall
+Key Considerations Relating to a Slip-and-Fall Case

-• The restaurant had a duty of care towards you
+• The restaurant had a duty of care towards you.

-• The restaurant breached that duty
+• The restaurant breached that duty.

-• That breach caused you to be injured
+• That breach caused you to be injured.

-• You actually suffered harm
+• You suffered harm.

-As part of this you will need to show the restaurant:
+As part of this, you will need to show the restaurant:

 • Knew or should have known about the hazard